TheRedSpy15/blazedcloud-landing/src/content/pages/support.md

 ## General
 ### support@blazedcloud.com
 You can reach us here for any questions, suggestions or issues you might have.
-We will make sure to responsed within 12 hours
+We will make sure to respond within a single business day

-## Buisness
-### support@chancesoftwarellc.com
-If you would like to reach out to us for purposes not directly related to Blazed Cloud